scipion-em/docs/docs/user/tutorials/tomo/Picking_tutorial/Tutorial_Picking.rst

 One possible way to proceed would be to select different points along the membrane for other Z slices in the 3D view.
 However, Dynamo has a handy tool to define membranes much easier: the montage view.

 Let us create a new montage view to define our membrane.
-First, you will need to click in `Montage` |rarr| `Create Montage of full depicted scene`.
+First, you will need to click in `Montage` ➤ `Create Montage of full depicted scene`.
 The other option in the `Montage` menu will allow you to customize the settings of this view, such as the number of slices displayed.

 .. figure:: /docs/user/tutorials/tomo/Picking_tutorial/Montage_view.png
    :align: center